Welcome to the Town of Laurentian Hills

 Property taxes are based on the assessment of your property.
 If you have questions regarding your property assessment, contact the Municipal Property Assessment Corporation at 1-866-296-6722.

-Taxes can be paid online, by cheque, at Scotiabank, the Credit Union, by mail or by cash at the Town office.
-We also provide the option for monthly pre-authorised payment.
-Click here for a pre-authorised form
+How to Pay Taxes - Taxes can be paid online (at participating banks), by cheque, at Scotiabank, Bank of Montreal, the Credit Union, by mail or by cash or cheque at the Town office.
+We also provide the option for monthly pre-authorized payment.
+Click here for a pre-authorized form

-Application for a permit to destruct
+Application for a permit to construct or demolish - Click HERE

-Drop off your water samples from September to March is Tuesday and Wednesday only.
-Same day water is taken; it must be submitted the very same day.
+WaterTesting Bottles - Water Testing bottles are available at the Town office for residents with a well.
+We are the drop off location.
+Drop off your water samples between September to March is Tuesday and Wednesday only.
+April to August drop off is Monday through Thursday.
+Same day your water is taken it must be submitted the same day.

-The Town conducts routine maintenance and flushing of fire hydrants during different times of the year.
+Fire Hydrant Maintenance - The Town conducts routine maintenance and flushing of fire hydrants during different times of the year.
 The Town will post hydrant flushing in the local paper, the North Renfrew Times.
 Questions or concerns can be directed to: 613-584-3114.